 Administer latanoprost and thimerosal-containing preparations ≥5 minutes apart1

 Approximately 1% of a topically applied dose penetrates the human eye;15 remaining portion is absorbed into systemic circulation through blood vessels in the conjunctiva and mucous membranes of the nose, pharynx, esophagus, and GI tract.6 15

-Prodrug; absorbed through the cornea following ocular instillation and rapidly hydrolyzed to active form (latanoprost acid).1 6 14 15 16 18 Peak plasma concentrations of latanoprost acid occur within 2 hours.1 15
+Prodrug; absorbed through the cornea following ocular instillation and rapidly hydrolyzed to active form (latanoprost acid).1 6 14 15 16 18 Peak aqueous humor concentrations of latanoprost acid occur within 2 hours.1 15

 Reduction in IOP generally occurs within 3–4 hours after topical application and peaks within 8–12 hours.

 Following long-term therapy (i.e., 6 months), pharmacologic effects may persist for at least 14 days after the drug is discontinued.15

 The volume of distribution of latanoprost acid in humans following ocular or IV administration is 0.36 or 0.16 L/kg, respectively.1 15 Latanoprost acid can be measured in aqueous humor during the first 4 hours, and in plasma only during the first hour after ocular instillation.1

 Not known whether the drug or its metabolites distribute into milk in humans.1